There is No VAE: End-to-End Pixel-Space Generative Modeling via Self-Supervised Pre-training: Introduction

-Our contributions can be summarized as follows: \begin{enumerate}[i.] \item We propose a novel training framework that enables efficient and performant pixel-space generative modeling in high resolution. \item Our \emph{End-to-end Pixel-space Generative model} (\textbf{EPG}) demonstrates state-of-the-art results for pixel-space generation on ImageNet dataset.
-The diffusion variant of EPG significantly surpasses prior pixel-based methods with an FID of 2.04 on ImageNet-256 and 2.35 on ImageNet-512.
-For the first time, it closes the performance and efficiency gap with leading VAE-based models, all while using a similar training budget. \item EPG's consistency variant achieves a remarkable 8.82 FID via one-step generation.
-To the best of our knowledge, we are the first to achieve such strong performance on ImageNet-256 with consistency models directly trained in pixel space and without relying on pre-trained VAEs or diffusion models. \end{enumerate}
+Our contributions can be summarized as follows: \begin{enumerate}[i.] \item We propose a novel training framework that enables efficient, performant, and scalable pixel-space generative modeling in high resolution.
+By identifying the semantic roles of the encoder and decoder, we establish that training a diffusion model can be framed as a self-supervised learning problem, similar to training an image classifier.
+Moreover, our empirical results validate that the key to successful pixel-space generation is the high-quality semantic representation that is temporally consistent across noise levels. \item Our \emph{End-to-end Pixel-space Generative model} (\textbf{EPG}) demonstrates state-of-the-art results for pixel-space generation on ImageNet dataset.
+For the first time, it closes the performance and efficiency gap with leading VAE-based counterparts.
+Besides, to the best of our knowledge, we are the first to achieve strong generation performance on ImageNet-256 with consistency models directly trained in pixel space and without relying on pre-trained VAEs or diffusion models. \item In terms of both GFLOPs and training time, our model, built on Vision Transformer~\citep{vaswani2017attention}, maintains significant computational efficiency across different resolutions.
+This is achieved by fixing input token length through proportionally adjusting the patch size as image resolution increases e.g., 16$\times$16 on ImageNet-256 and 32$\times$32 on ImageNet-512. \end{enumerate}